Never miss an MBA/BBA update again

 FAQs

-Yes, IIRF ranking is trusted by most students as well as colleges.
-It takes into account a number of criteria such as placements, academics, research and industry connections.
+Yes, the IIRF ranking is trusted by most students as well as colleges.
+It takes into account several criteria such as placements, academics, research and industry connections.
 Still, comparing it with others is always best before making the final choice.

 No, IIRF ranks only Indian colleges.
 International MBA institutes are not included in its rankings.